Choreography by John Cranko (1967)

 Onegin unwittingly makes an ass of himself, the way you can only do when you believe you are so way cool you have no idea that you are just yet another pointless snob.
 He needlessly hurts the feelings of the local gentry, makes a big show of playing solitaire because that’s more entertaining than dancing with them.
 Bad enough.

 Then Onegin makes two massive mistakes that will change his life.
 Imagining that he is so important in that great big world out there, he decides to “save” Tatiana from her illusions.
 He tears up her letter, so indiscreet and so dumb! and places the shards in her hand for burning.
-(In the ur-texts, Onegin believes he acts out of kindness, harder to render in gesture alone, but the result of his words or actions, -Tatiana’s pain – remains the same).
+(In the ur-text, Onegin believes he acts out of kindness, harder to render in gesture alone, but the result of his words and actions -Tatiana’s pain – remains the same).
 That was in private.
 Tatiana, shattered, cannot resist the urge to make a fool of herself in the middle of the dance floor.

 One person notices, and is pained by what he sees [but you will only catch this if the dancer in the role creates a rich persona right away].
 He is Prince Gremin, a distant cousin of both, who has long admired Tatiana from afar.
 You get the feeling that Madame Larina had imagined this whole party around just such a match-making scheme.